 - London B

 The remaining parts of the brass are the upper halves of the three effigies, the different lengths reflecting the points at which the upper and lower halves of armoured effigies and ladies' effigies are usually joined, and the inscription.
 The brass was engraved about 1440 in London and belongs to style B. The effigies of Elizabeth and Joan are differentiated, one wearing a cloak, the cords of which form an inverted triangle with her hands covering the apex.
-This is not unusual but some other ladies in cloaks have long cords dangling below their hands.
+This is not unusual, but some other ladies in cloaks have long cords dangling below their hands.
 The other effigy is dressed in a high-waisted gown with sleeves that hang down in complex folds on either side.
-Sir Laurence's armour is that used on style B effigies from the around 1415 into the 1440s, His gauntlets and elbow defences (couters) are those that appear on figures of the 1440s and 50s but the round plates that protect his armpits (besagews) are replaced by a different shape in the 1440s.
-The brass was perhaps commissioned after the death of Laurence's and Elizabeth's daughter Katherine in July 1436, long after she had inherited Offord Darcy from her half-brother John, who died in 1407.
+Sir Laurence's armour is that used on style B effigies from around 1415 into the 1440s.
+His gauntlets and elbow defences (couters) appear on figures of the 1440s and 50s, but the round plates that protect his armpits (besagews) were replaced by a different shape in the 1440s.
+The brass was perhaps commissioned after the death of Katherine in July 1436, long after she had inherited Offord Darcy from her half-brother John, who died in 1407.

-What is particularly unusual about this brass is that on the reverse of each of the wives's figures are engraved canopies, presumably each intended to form a part of the super-canopy of a magnificent brass.
-Perhaps the final version would have had the individual niches cut out and filled by separate inlay figures of saints but they had been turned over and engraved as parts of the Pabenham brass before this could happen.
-No brass from the period of the sort that is represented by the reverses of the two re-used pieces survives.
+What is particularly unusual about this brass is that on the reverse of each of the wives' figures are engraved canopies, presumably intended to form parts of the super-canopy of a magnificent brass.
+Perhaps the final version would have had the individual niches cut out and filled by separate-inlay figures of saints had they ever been finished and not recycled for the Pabenham brass.
+There is no surviving brass from the period which shows a brass similar to these reverses.